UKCloud/documentation/articles/openstack/ostack-how-use-cli.md

 ### Install the OpenStack Command Line client

-1. Install pip with the following command:
+1. Install the OpenStack client with the following command:

         pip install python-openstackclient